chenglou/react-treeview/README.md

 The tag for declaring the tree view.
 A self-closing tag.

 #### source
-The only attribute.
-It takes an array with the following format (see the example below for a use case):
+Takes an array with the following format (see the example below for a use case):

 ```js
 [